Nazanin Zaghari-Ratcliffe: 1971 arms deal dispute

 In February 2018, Richard Ratcliffe said he believed his wife's release was dependent on the interest on a £450 million debt the UK has owed to Iran since the 1970s for a cancelled arms deal.
-In October 2019, he repeated the claim with more detail, stating that a UK government agency was using "every legal roadblock to delay and minimise the payment".
+In October 2019, he repeated this with more detail, stating that a UK government agency was using "every legal roadblock to delay and minimise the payment".

 In 1971, the Iranian government, then under the Shah of Iran, paid Britain for an order for more than 1,500 Chieftain tanks and other armoured vehicles as part of a £650 million deal.
 Following the fall of the Shah's regime in 1979, Britain cancelled the undelivered part of the order and the new Islamic regime asked for a partial refund on undelivered tanks.
 A legal dispute existed between Britain and Iran ever since.
-In May 2021, after his wife had her sentence extended yet again, Richard Ratcliffe wrote a piece for Declassified UK in which he claimed that the "secretive, unaccountable" UK arms trade was a danger to Nazanin and British citizens everywhere.
+In May 2021, after his wife had her sentence extended yet again, Richard Ratcliffe authored a piece for Declassified UK in which he wrote that the "secretive, unaccountable" UK arms trade was a danger to Nazanin and British citizens everywhere.

 In January 2016, the United States refunded Iran $400 million for undelivered military equipment which was associated with the release of four Iranian-Americans, including Washington Post journalist Jason Rezaian, which could be viewed as a precedent for Zaghari-Ratcliffe's situation.

-Zaghari-Ratcliffe was allegedly told by her military interrogators of the link between her detention and the disputed arms deal.
+According to Zaghari-Ratcliffe, she was told by her military interrogators of the link between her detention and the disputed arms deal.
 This claim was denied by both the Iranian Foreign Ministry and the British Foreign Office, with the latter stating: